KeskeDutchie/tampermonkey-scripts/LyrQoL/info.md

     -   Ability to toggle any and all of the script's features, in case one were to get annoyed with them
     -   Add more things to Drop Tracker
     -   Global Filter for specific Players and/or Guild
-    -   Next and Previous buttons for current mob